Themes In My Last Duchess

 The Crushing Weight of Power and its Manifestation

 The Duke's power is subtly underscored by his interactions with the envoy.
-He holds the reins of conversation, expertly navigating the diplomatic nuances, yet maintains a chilling control over the narrative.
+Also, he holds the reins of conversation, expertly navigating the diplomatic nuances, yet maintains a chilling control over the narrative.
 He doesn't allow the envoy to interrupt or question him, effectively dominating the space and conversation.
 This power dynamic mirrors his relationship with his deceased wife, illustrating how he dictates the terms of their interactions, silencing her independent spirit.

 The poem's setting further emphasizes the Duke's power.
 The art gallery, a space filled with opulent objects and valuable artwork, showcases his wealth and social standing.
 He is in command of his environment, showcasing his possessions with practiced ease.
-The Duchess's portrait serves not only as a visual representation of his past but also as a symbol of his ultimate power – his ability to control even her image in death.
+And the Duchess's portrait serves not only as a visual representation of his past but also as a symbol of his ultimate power – his ability to control even her image in death.
 This control extends beyond the physical; he manipulates her memory, presenting a version of her life that suits his narrative, conveniently omitting his own contribution to her unhappiness.

 The Perversion of Possession and the Objectification of Women